 McCaysville/Copperhill

 If you’ve never experienced a trip on the Blue Ridge Scenic Railway, you should definitely consider boarding in downtown Blue Ridge and taking an enjoyable two hour ride to the revitalized cities of McCaysville, Ga and Copperhill, Tn.
 Yep, this is your chance to stand in two states at one time!
 Grab an ice cream or sweet treat at Happy Bear Ice Cream & Treats.
 Maybe Cuban is more your style and you prefer a Cuban coffee and empanada at the Rum Cake Lady for an afternoon treat.
 Pick up a new treat for your bestfriend at Mainstreet Mutt.
+And Saturday, May 23rd also kicks off this season's Twin Cities Farmers Market!
+Explore goods from local artisans and businesses on and around the famous steel bridge.
 There is so much to explore in the Copper Basin’s twin cities!

 Whatever plans you make for the holiday weekend, we hope that you are spending it with all the ones you love creating memories and enjoying the freedom that we get to enjoy in the great United States of America.
 As we approach Memorial Day Weekend, we want to take a moment to thank all of the men and women that have so courageously given their lives to defend this beautiful country in which we are so fortunate to live.
 There is no greater sacrifice one can make and the patriotism that these honorable souls displayed deserves our recognition and gratitude, not just one weekend a year, but all year long.
 Thank you for your service.